Chhoriyan Chhoron Se Kam Nahi Hoti

 Chorriyan Chhoron Se Kam Nahi Hoti is a Haryanvi language film starring Satish Kaushik, Rashmi Somvanshi, Annirudh Dave, Mohan Kant, Prakash Ghai and Gautam Saugat.
 The story is centered around a girl's struggle to study and become an IPS Officer.
-Despite, getting no support from her father at home; who thinks “Girls are meant for Household chores only”; she fights all odds to prove her father wrong and goes on to join the prestigious IPS.
+Despite, getting no support from her father at home; who thinks “Girls are meant for Household chores only”; she fights all odds to prove her father wrong and goes on to join the IPS.
 The film won Best Feature Film in Haryanvi Language at 67th National Film Awards.